Brandon Robinson (basketball): China (2018–2019)

 Robinson signed with Hebei Kylins, a team that is playing in the NBL-China.
 On June 26, 2019, Robinson scored a career-high 70 points (including a career-high 13 3-pointers made) and grabbed a career-high 21 rebounds in a 117–139 loss to the Henan Golden Elephants.

 Quimsa (2019–2020)

 On August 13, 2019, Robinson signed with Atletica Quimsa of the Liga Nacional de Básquet.
 He helped the team win the regular season and averaged 18.3 points, 2.5 rebounds and 2.7 assists per game.
+Robinson and Quimsa won the 2019–20 BCL Americas to be crowned the continental champions of the Americas, and he was named MVP in the process.

+Flamengo (2021–2022)

+In the 2021–22 season, Robinson played with Brazilian club Flamengo of the Novo Basquete Brasil (NBB).
+He won the 2021 FIBA Intercontinental Cup with Flamengo.

 Astros de Jalisco (2020)

 In 2020, Robinson signed with Astros de Jalisco of the Liga Nacional de Baloncesto Profesional.
 In 14 games, he averaged 13.1 points, 2.8 rebounds and 2.1 assists per game.
 Robinson parted ways with the team on October 17.

+Return to Quimsa (2023–present)

+In December 2023, Robinson signed a new contract with Quimsa for a second stint with the team.
+On April 15, 2024, Robinson won his personal second BCL Americas championship following a 92–80 win over his former club Flamengo.
+He scored 23 points and had 9 rebounds and 5 assists in the final, and was named the BCL Americas MVP after the game.
+Robinson was the first player to win two MVP awards.

 Personal life

-Brandon was born on March 25, 1989 to mother Trelliss Robinson.
+Brandon was born on March 25, 1989, to mother Trelliss Robinson.
 His uncle, Fred Dean, played football as an offensive lineman.
 Dean won Super Bowl XVII with the Washington Redskins.
 While growing up, Robinson looked up to Michael Jordan and supported the Orlando Magic.
 While at Clayton State University, he majored in integrated studies.